SAILING THE RS1 COLIN ARCHER

 PLANNING THE VOYAGE FROM THE BUOY OR ANCHORAGE

 When the boat is at anchor or buoy, and there is plenty of room, it can be fun to challenge yourself to not start the engine before setting sail!
 Start as always aft, that is often the mainsail when the boat has only one mast.
-When the mainsail is set, you can choose to wait to throat halyard to take the power out of the sail.
+When the mainsail is set, you can choose to lower the gaff peak, to take the power out of the sail.
+This is especially relevant if the plan is to fall off on course.
 It is important with loose sheets, before having lifted the anchor or cast off from the buoy.
 At the moment it happens, you can set the jib.
 Be sure to choose the jib and not the staysail, that will be in the way of handling the anchor.
 The jib makes the boat maneuverable, and you can go straight to upwind, or fall off from the wind.
 Be sure to have plenty of slack in the mainsheet when you fall off in light winds.

 SETTING THE MAINSAIL

 The mainsail is the "main engine", and is often first to set, and last to take down.
 On the traditional Norwegian double-ender, there are two halyards, ie ropes that lift the sail.
 One halyard is "klofallet" - the throat halyard, the other is "piggfallet" the peak halyard.
 It should be equal number of blocks in the two halyards, so that when one lifts the sail alone, the gaff boom (usually just called the gaff) goes up equally in both ends.
 It becomes easier to hoist the mainsail if throat halyard is slightly higher than the peak, so that the peak pointing slightly down.
 Be sure to have slack in the sheet when the mainsail is set.
 The boom lift must be attached, so that the boom does not hit the deck when the sail is hoisted.
 If the boat has topsail, the topsail sheet must also be loose.
 It is easiest to hoist the sail when the wind comes in from the front.
-When the throat halyard tightens the luff (the edge of the sail running along the mast) fix the halyard temporarily, more tight if windy.
-Now you can choose to let the peak halyard be, to keep the power out of the sail (for example, when you lie to a dock and plan to sail from the quay).
+Tighten the throat halyard.
+On the RS1CA, we have a loose tack (front lower corner of sail).
+The last thing we do, and often well under way, is to hook in the tack to get the full mainsail power.
+You can also choose to let the peak halyard be, to keep the power out of the sail (for example, when you lie to a dock and plan to sail from the quay).
 In this case, the peak can point nearly towards the end of the main boom.
 When you tighten the peak halyard, you pull until there is no more folds in the mainsail, and usually a little bit "extra".

 STAYSAIL